cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **exclude_from_change_detection**
 (optional, default=false, only useful on mappings to historized satellites) *defines: satellite load, diff hash assembly*
 <br>true = exclude the field from the change detection.
-Depending on the method of the target, this will modify the comparison SQL or the calculation of the diff hash.
+Depending on the method of the target,
+this will modify the comparison SQL or the calculation of the diff hash.
+This property will be overruled by the setting of "update_on_every_load"

 **prio_in_diff_hash**
 (optional, default=0)